JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ```

 In the initial version of Colony Network, only admins have permission to create new tasks.
-Eventually, permission to create tasks will be based on the reputation that the address holds within the colony.
+Eventually, permission to create tasks will be based on the reputation of the address within the colony.

 ## View Task